-One of the hardest thing for any entrepreneur to get used to is delegating.
+One of the hardest things for any entrepreneur to get used to is delegating.
 Delegating “my stuff” to an executive assistant has been the hardest one to figure out.
-It’s a talent in and of itself.
+Delegation is a talent in and of itself.

 A mentor of mine convinced me several years ago that it was time to offload administrative things I was doing and get someone to assist me.
 It was a watershed moment for me and eye-opening to figure out how many things I was doing that I didn’t need to be doing.
 Even still, I struggle to stay consistent.

 The reality of it is that the best use of my time is focusing on valuable things that only I can do.
 It has taken some learning to figure out how to carve off those things that aren’t important for me to do.

 Everyone is aware of the calendaring and administrative duties that you can pass on to an EA, but there’s really an art to learning to let someone else help you.
 Having an EA saves me 20-30% of the time in my week.
 If I was better at it, it could save me 40-50%, so I’m definitely still working at my time management strategies and learning to optimize.

 Here are 3 lessons I’ve learned through the years that help me to optimize:

 Your EA is your right hand (and your left).
 It’s one of the hardest roles to fill.
 Find someone that you trust on multiple levels.
 Jaci knows some of my passwords, more about my family than most, and has access to confidential documents.
 In addition, I trust her to get the job done – not just those I ask her to do, but those that she anticipates before I even think of them.
 She knows what makes me tick, and I trust that if I delegate something to her that I never have to think about it again.